ctnorth/ctnorth-wiki/How-to-Contribute.md

   to see if a similar issue has already been submitted

 ## Code Conventions
-Be sure to familiarize yourself with our [coding standards](https://github.com/sanandreasonline/sao/wiki/Coding-Standards) before contributing code fixes.
+Be sure to familiarize yourself with our [coding standards](https://github.com/sanandreasonline/sao/wiki/Coding-Standards) (for C++ code) before contributing code fixes.

 ### Git Commit Messages